arsamme/flutter-dialogs/lib/src/zoom_widget/readme.md

 * Origin repo :
 https://github.com/semakers/zoom-widget

-All copyright belong to the owner, i only modify a little to fit and fulfilled ndialog features
+All copyright belong to the owner, i only modify a little to fit and fulfilled ars_dialog features